 "Don't try to talk!" she warned in her sweet melodic voice as the door opened and someone came in.
 That someone was a human, a female with red hair, who wore a pink dress with a white apron over it.
 On her head was a cap identical to the Chansey's.
 I panicked - to me, all humans were the same - and opened my beak to Flamethrower her.

 Aha!
 A Pokemon Centre!
 I had been inside one with my old trainer; they even had a human female identical in every respect to the one looking at me now.
 But, after what I'd been through, could I trust her?
-I'd vowed long ago that I was never going to have anything to do with humans again, never going to risk being betrayed and driven away a second time.
-Humans did not rate very highly in my view - they saw Pokemon as little more than tools and, if you weren't up to scratch, they would throw you away like rubbish.
+I'd vowed long ago that I was never again going to have anything to do with humans, never again going to risk being betrayed and driven away.
+Humans did not rate very highly in my view; they saw Pokemon as little more than tools and, if you weren't up to scratch, they would throw you away like rubbish.
 I'd learned that lesson while I was still a Torchic and I wasn't going to let it happen again.

 "Would you like to see the person who brought you in?" was the human female's next question.
 Then, before I could reply, she went out into the corridor and returned moments later accompanied by a young girl.
-She had long light brown hair tied back in a pony tail and pale blue eyes, her clothing consisting of a pink top and pale grey trousers, with white sneakers decorated with a dark blue stripe on her feet.
-At first, I was almost relieved to see her - there was a look of compassion on her face, which suggested that she genuinely cared about me - but, then, I noticed something on her belt, Poke Balls, six of them.
+She had long light brown hair tied back in a pony tail and pale blue eyes, her clothing consisting of a pink top and pale grey trousers, with white sneakers on her feet.
+At first, I was almost relieved to see her - there was a look of compassion on her face, which suggested that she genuinely cared about me - but, then, I noticed something on her belt: Poke Balls.
 This girl was a trainer!

 "Get away from me!"
-I cried, forgetting that all she could hear was the syllables of "Blaziken" repeated over and over.
+I cried, forgetting that all she could hear was the syllables of my name repeated over and over.
 I made to rush at her, but, before I could do so, the nurse said something to the Chansey.

 "Chansey!
 Sing, now!"